About external radiotherapy

 A course of radiotherapy aimed at curing cancer usually lasts between 1 to 6 weeks but may be longer than this.
 Your doctor will tell you how long your treatment will take.

 Many people have daily treatment from Monday to Friday, with a rest at weekends.
-Others have different treatment plans, such as 3 days a week, or treatment twice a day.
+Others have different treatment plans, such as 3 days a week, or treatment twice a day, including at weekends.
 The radiotherapy staff try to give you appointments for the same time each day so that you can get into a routine.

 Your doctor chooses the type of radiotherapy and the machine for your treatment according to the type of cancer you have and where it is in your body.
 The different types of treatment are described below.

 Image guided radiotherapy can help the treatment team to target the radiotherapy treatment more accurately for some types of cancer.
-It reduces the dose of radiation to normal tissues and so helps to reduce side effects.
+It may reduce the dose of radiation to normal tissues and so may help to reduce side effects.